pavankothawade/Aladdin-2D-Game/Team_activity.md

 Pavan Kothawade
 * Documentation and presentation of the project.

+Shripal Modani
+* Documentation and presentation of the project.

 ### What are the current blockers/challenges the team is facing?
 Vinit Singh
 * None

 Pavan Kothawade
+* None

+Shripal Modani
 * None